-My work is concerned with representations of crime and imprisonment from a historical and contemporary perspective, most recently with a focus on WWI internment.
-I am the author of Convict Voices: Women, Class, and Writing about Prison in Nineteenth-Century England (University of New Hampshire Press, 2014), and co-author of How to Read Foucault’s Discipline and Punish (Pluto, 2011).
-Most recent publications include a special issue of Television & New Media on “Screening Women’s Imprisonment: Agency and Exploitation in Orange Is the New Black” (2016) , and chapters on “Frederick William Robinson, Charles Dickens, and the Literary Tradition of ‘Low Life’” (2016) and the First World War internment camp newspaper Stobsiade (2020).
+My research concerns representations of crime and imprisonment from a historical and contemporary perspective, most recently with a focus on First World War internment camp newspapers.
+I am the author of Convict Voices: Women, Class, and Writing about Prison in Nineteenth-Century England (University of New Hampshire Press, 2014), and co-author of How to Read Foucault’s Discipline and Punish (Pluto, 2011), alongside a number of journal articles and book chapters.

-I am currently working on a scholarly edition of A Study in Scarlet and The Sign of Four for the Edinburgh Edition of the Works of Arthur Conan Doyle (General Editor Douglas Kerr).
-With Tara Thomson, I am also contracted to edit the Palgrave Handbook of Digital and Public Humanities.
-In the longer term, I hope to begin a new monograph project on German-British relations and perceptions of Europe in the wake of the Franco-Prussian War (1870/1).
+I am currently working on a scholarly edition of A Study in Scarlet and The Sign of Four for the Edinburgh Edition of the Works of Arthur Conan Doyle (General Editor Douglas Kerr) and have co-edited The Palgrave Handbook of Digital and Public Humanities (2022).